Editing item geometry

 -

-Show/hide GeoJSON - show the current geometry's GeoJSON code in a panel on the right.
+Show/hide GeoJSON - view the current geometry's GeoJSON code alongside the map.

 -